News February 3rd, 2021 by Nortal

-Nortal's spinoff ION in collaboration with SITA has successfully tested the SimplyGo platform and application in a live environment to demonstrate passengers COVID-19 status and meet country’s entry regulations.
+Nortal’s spinoff ION in collaboration with SITA has successfully tested the SimplyGo platform and application in a live environment to demonstrate passengers COVID-19 status and meet the country’s entry regulations.

 SimplyGo, the digital health data platform and app is created by ION, an alliance of international health and technology companies Nortal, Ottonova, InHealth and Daman.
 SITA, the technology provider for the air transport industry, collaborates with ION to trial SimplyGo for the industry, using SITA’s Health Protect ecosystem.

 Taavi Einaste, Partner at Nortal and Board Member of ION, said: “The whole world is eagerly waiting for solutions that would help to restore safe and efficient travelling.
 With this joint live test with SITA we are once again step closer to that goal.”

 According to Einaste, the platform itself is easy to use and the data is in the hands of users.
 “It is the user who will grant rights for the airline and border control to access the persons health data required to board the plane or enter a country.”

 A small group of air travelers flying from Germany and Estonia to the United Arab Emirates tested successfully the health data platform and app SimplyGo in a live environment beginning of 2021.
 Ahead of the trial, some travelers obtained negative Covid-19 results via their SimplyGo app before boarding.
 Another group had a positive result or did not have a test done at all.
 They were ultimately denied check-in and boarding.